 South Dublin County History gives an overview of the history of the villages in South Dublin County and includes images, maps and walking tours of each village.

 South Dublin Libraries, as part of its commitment to the promotion of the history and heritage of our communities, has acquired licenced access to Find My Past and British Newspaper Archives.

 Findmypast is the most comprehensive Irish family history website, and includes billions of Irish, British and worldwide records.
 The British Newspapers collection includes the largest collection of fully searchable Irish, British and international newspapers and is a rich resource for both genealogists and casual browsers of history alike.

 Where do I get it?

-In normal circumstances, as the resource will be on a PC in the adult section or the relevant library, children must be accompanied by a parent/guardian.
+As the resource will be on a public access PC in the adult section or the relevant library.
+Children who wish to access it must be accompanied by a parent/guardian.